 When storing your Vitamin C serum, the best way to do it is to keep it in the dark, cool place to ensure it doesn’t come in contact with sunlight.
 If your serum comes in contact with sunlight (for a longer duration), it may get oxidized, and it will have an adverse impact on your skin as it has gone bad.

 Packaging of a Vitamin C serum plays an important role with respect to storage.
 If the serum is well packed in an opaque bottle, you can keep it at room temperature as it is already pretty safe from the sunlight.
 However, glass, transparent bottles may need to be stored in the refrigerator.

-You can easily figure out if your Vitamin C serum is oxidized by looking at its color and smell.
-The original color of the Vitamin C serum is usually transparent but when it is oxidized, its color is changed to yellow or brown (darker).
-Also, if your Vitamin C serum starts to smell repugnant or unpleasant after a few months, you should know that it is oxidized and cannot be used anymore.
+You can easily determine if your Vitamin C serum is oxidized by looking at its color and smell.
+The original color of the Vitamin C serum is usually transparent, but when it is oxidized, its color is changed to yellow or brown (darker).
+Also, if your Vitamin C serum starts to smell unpleasant after a few months, you should know that it is oxidized and cannot be used anymore.13.

 There are two important things that you need to take care of if you don’t want your Vitamin C serum to oxidize.
 The first one is storing it in a cool, dark place and away from sunlight as much as possible.
 And the second one is buying a serum that has opaque packaging.

-The Foxtale’s C For Yourself Vitamin C serum is all those things that you would expect from a good Vitamin C serum.
-It has an opaque packaging that doesn’t oxidize, lasts longer, and makes sure you fully use up its goodness.
+The Foxtale’s C For Yourself Vitamin C serum is what you would expect from a good Vitamin C serum.
+It has opaque packaging that doesn’t oxidize, lasts longer, and ensures you fully use up its goodness.